I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ndischimney/ns-ndischimney-_tcp_offload_state_delegated.md

 `TsTime`

 The current value of the adjusted timestamp.

+`TotalRT`

+The total time, in clock ticks, that has been spent retransmitting the current TCP segment.

+`DupAckCount`

+The number of ACKs that have been accepted for the same sequence number (see RFC 1323).

+`SndWndProbeCount`

+The current send window probe round.
+For a description of the send window probe round, see
+     <a href="https://msdn.microsoft.com/b45f5fd7-e80b-4718-9889-9839fa61845a">Persist Timer</a>.

+`KeepAlive`

+This member is a union that consists of the following members:

+#### ProbeCount

+The number of keepalive probes that have been sent that have not received a response (see RFC
+      1122).

+#### TimeoutDelta

+The time remaining, in clock ticks, until the next keepalive timeout (see RFC 1122).
+Note that a
+      value of -1 immediately after the TCP connection was offloaded indicates that the keepalive timer was not running when the connection was offloaded.
+If the offload target's keepalive timer is not running, the offload target should return -1 in this member when responding to a call to the MiniportQueryOffload function or the MiniportTerminateOffload function.

+`Retransmit`

+This member is a union that consists of the following members:

+#### Count

+The number of retransmits that have been sent (see RFC 2581).

+#### TimeoutDelta

+The time, in clock ticks, remaining until the next retransmit timeout (see RFC 2581).
+Note that a
+      value of -1 immediately after the TCP connection was offloaded indicates that the retransmit timer was not running when the connection was offloaded.
+The retransmit timer was not running because there was no outstanding send data on the connection when the connection was offloaded.
+If the offload target's retransmit timer is not running, the offload target should return -1 in this member when responding to a call to the MiniportQueryOffload function or the MiniportTerminateOffload function.

+`DWnd`

 ## Remarks
 The host stack provides initial values for the TCP delegated variables when it offloads these